Medical Debt

 Relationships

-If you’re ill or caring for a loved one who is unwell, health care costs are often at the bottom of the priority list.
+If you’re ill or caring for a loved one who is unwell, healthcare costs are often at the bottom of the priority list.

 However, ignoring the cost of medical debts can not only lead to financial hardship but also impact your relationships.